heshsum/mailbox-org-api/README.md

 # mailbox-org-api
-A library to access the mailbox.org Business API.
+A library to access the [mailbox Business API](https://api.mailbox.org).

 ## Motivation and purpose
-The goal is to provide a comprehensive library that can easily be used to integrate the business features at mailbox.org.
+The goal is to provide a comprehensive, easy to use library to integrate the business features of mailbox.
+Primarily, the library should mirror all calls and features of the mailbox API.
+As a secondary goal, the library should implement helper functions for common tasks.

 ## Installation
 ### Using pip: